hashicorp/consul/website/source/api/operator/keyring.html.md

   non-zero value will cause nodes to relay their responses through this many randomly-chosen other nodes in the cluster.
 The maximum allowed value is `5`.
   This is specified as part of the URL as a query parameter.
-- `local-only` `(bool: false)` - Setting `local-only` to true will force the keyring query to only hit local servers (no WAN traffic).
-This is specified as part of the URL as a query parameter.
+- `local-only` `(bool: false)` - Setting `local-only` to true will force keyring list queries to only hit local servers (no WAN traffic).
+This flag can only be set for list queries.
+It is specified as part of the URL as a query parameter.

 ### Sample Request